TanguyColleville/TanguyColleville/README.md

 - Generate images thanks to GAN and derivatives.

 ## Skills that I want to improve ?
-- Dive more deeply in HPC than what i did during my project on earthquakes forecasting
+- Dive more deeply into HPC than what I did during my project on earthquakes forecasting
 - Getting experienced in time series forecasting and Deep learning
-- Be more confortable with Docker Image and Server computation
+- Be more comfortable with Docker Image and Server computation

 ## How I stay up to date and cultivate myself around datascience ?
 - :books: Bedside book : Hand On Machine Learning, by Aurélien Géron